 We really hope that you will never need to use these tips, but they are always worth keeping in mind.
 Good luck – and stay safe!

 Thank you to the contributor for these reminders.
 As regular readers know, I share hurricane tips often as I live in Eastern North Carolina.
-It’s always a good reminder that we should be vigilant.
+It’s always a good reminder that we should be vigilant in case a disaster strikes.